|Central Garage Business Officer|

 |ESSENTIAL WORK TASKS|

-Prepares the annual budget for Central Garage revolving fund account.
+Prepares the annual budget for the revolving fund account.

 Monitors expenditures and revenue reports for proper financial management.

-Analyzes computerized motor vehicle reports for areas for improvement and recommends appropriate changes in Central Garage operations.
+Analyzes computerized motor vehicle reports for areas for improvement and recommends appropriate changes in operations.

 Coordinates all billing and inventory procedures with Office of Business Operations and Capital Programs.

-Responsible for petty cash fund, issuing cash, receiving invoices, balancing fund for replenishing.
+Responsible for petty cash fund, which includes issuing cash, receiving invoices, and balancing fund for replenishing.

 Purchase office supplies and office equipment.|